 Environmental Literacy Vermont Updates

-We’re very excited that the Roadmap to Environmental Literacy for Vermont Now Online!
+We’re very excited that the Roadmap to Environmental Literacy for Vermont is now Online!
 Thanks for visiting our site, and enjoy the Roadmap!

-Please visit this site often, as soon we’ll post the document in which we have compiled many of the fascinating stories that we gathered at last winter’s public dialogues.
 This online document will introduce you to the project and the Roadmap will take you on a journey through each of Vermont’s 14 counties.
 In each county, you will find descriptions of two or three successful and replicable environmental projects and initiatives.
-Our hope is that as you and others read the vignettes you find there, you’ll not only be proud of what your neighbors are accomplishing, but you’ll be inspired to get involved in some of these things yourself or be motivated to start something important and new.
+Our hope is that as you and others read the vignettes you find here, you’ll not only be proud of what your neighbors are accomplishing, but you’ll be inspired to get involved in some of these things yourself or be motivated to start something important and new.

 Unable to attend a public dialogue?
 Share your thoughts and ideas!